Saturday, June 18, 2011

 Bay of Bengal

 The succeeding events were a blur.
-We got off our bus upon reaching Benapole, and since it was a free-for-all immigration system, I just followed Junaid who dictated what I should do.
+We got off our bus upon reaching Benapole, and since it was a free-for-all immigration system, I followed Junaid who dictated what I should do.
 Signs were in Bangla characters.
-When it was time to queue at a small counter that looked like one of the stores selling candies (first photo above), Junaid took my passport and immigration papers for our stamping out of the country.
+When it was time to line-up at a counter that looked like a makeshift shop selling candies (first photo above), Junaid asked for my passport and immigration papers for my stamping out of the Bangladesh.
 Piece of cake.
-We got back to our bus until we reached a proverbial war-zone!
-Heavy artillery, thick border walls, military personnel in full battle gear.
-I remembered the nightmare I had.
+We got back to our bus and drove on until we reached what might as well be a proverbial war-zone!
+Heavy artillery, thick border walls, soldiers in full battle gear.
+I was transported back to my nightmare.
 This was Haridaspur!

 LOST